pulumi/examples/aws-ts-ec2-provisioners/README.md

 First, create a stack, using `pulumi stack init`.

-Next, generate an OpenSSH keypair for use with your server:
+Next, generate an OpenSSH keypair for use with your server - as per the AWS [Requirements][1]

 ```
-$ ssh-keygen -t rsa -f rsa
+$ ssh-keygen -t rsa -f rsa -m PEM
 ```

 This will output two files, `rsa` and `rsa.pub`, in the current directory.
 Be sure not to commit these files!